Security is important for your business. You don’t want prying eyes snooping on your data or accessing your private communications.

 Wickr Is Your Full-Featured Encrypted Messaging Solution

-As you can see, Wickr’s various messaging products—Wickr Me, Wickr Pro, and Wickr Enterprise—offer a variety of features in a secure, end-to-end encrypted environment.
+As you can see, Wickr’s various messaging products—Wickr Me, AWS Wickr, and Wickr Enterprise—offer a variety of features in a secure, end-to-end encrypted environment.
 Contact us to learn more about how Wickr can meet your company’s secure communication and collaboration needs.

 For the best encrypted messaging and team collaboration solution, download Wickr today!